maplepy/twitch-notifier/Plan.md

 ## Future Enhancements (Post-MVP)

+### 6. System Tray Icon & Menu (New Priority)

+- [ ] Add systray crate dependency (e.g., `tray-item`).
+- [ ] Create basic systray icon.
+- [ ] Implement logic to show/hide the main window (if we add one later) or perform actions (e.g., force check, quit).
+- [ ] Ensure systray runs on its own thread or integrates with the async runtime.
+- [ ] Add configuration option to enable/disable systray.

+### 7. Game Change Notifications (New Priority)

+- [ ] Store the previously seen game ID/name for each live stream.
+- [ ] In the main loop, compare the current game with the previous game for live streams.
+- [ ] Send a different notification format when a streamer changes games (e.g., "[Streamer] is now playing [New Game]!").
+- [ ] Update the stored game state.

-### 6. Game Filtering (Blacklist/Whitelist)
+### 8. Game Filtering (Blacklist/Whitelist)

 - [ ] Add configuration options for game blacklist/whitelist mode.
 - [ ] Add configuration option for list of games (either to block or allow).
 - [ ] Update configuration loading to include filter settings.
 - [ ] Modify notification logic to check game name against the filter list before sending.

-### 7. Game Change Notifications

-- [ ] Store the previously seen game ID/name for each live stream.
-- [ ] In the main loop, compare the current game with the previous game for live streams.
-- [ ] Send a different notification format when a streamer changes games (e.g., "[Streamer] is now playing [New Game]!").
-- [ ] Update the stored game state.

-### 8. Improved Background Execution / Service
+### 9. Improved Background Execution / Service

 - [ ] Create a systemd service unit file for running the notifier reliably.
 - [ ] Add instructions to `README.md` for enabling/starting the systemd service.
 - [ ] (Optional) Explore self-daemonization options (less common with systemd).

-### 9. Refinements & Other
+### 10. Refinements & Other

 - [ ] Implement token expiry checking and proactive refresh in `TwitchClient`.
 - [ ] Add command-line arguments (e.g., for specifying config file path, log level).